wagtail/rfcs/text/100-headless-support.md

 - [Add a UUIDField to the Page model #6162](https://github.com/wagtail/wagtail/issues/6162)
 - [Support customizing/encoding IDs in the API #6917](https://github.com/wagtail/wagtail/issues/6917)

+Other ideas:

+- Have an endpoint to retrieve all page URLs.

 ### API schemas

 In addition to discrete improvements to the API endpoints, an often-requested feature is API schema generation (OpenAPI / Swagger).
 See: [Support OpenAPI Schema generation for Wagtail API #6209](https://github.com/wagtail/wagtail/issues/6209).